arnobt78/MyPortfolio--NextJS-FullStack/README.md

 - Extract the service card into a separate component
 - Pass services array as props
 - Style using Tailwind utility classes
+- Perfect for service pages, product showcases, or feature lists

 ---